This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are some common types of rashes?

-- Eczema shows up as inflamed and itchy areas.
-Your skin may look dry, scaly, and thick.
-The outer layer of the skin is often damaged.
-Irritants, stress, or having a family member with eczema make you more likely to get it.
-Common types of eczema include the following:
+- Eczema causes inflamed, itchy areas.
+Your skin may be dry, scaly, and thick.
+The outer layer may be damaged.
+Irritants, stress, or a family history of eczema make you more likely to get it.

-- Contact dermatitis shows up as a small, itchy growth that may be flat or raised.
-It appears after you touch something that damages your skin, or causes an allergic reaction.
-Examples include chemicals, metals, dye, cleaning solutions, soaps or detergents, and latex.
+- Contact dermatitis causes a small, itchy growth that may be flat or raised.
+It appears after you touch something that damages your skin or causes an allergic reaction.
+Examples include chemicals, metals, dye, soaps or detergents, and latex.

-- Atopic dermatitis shows up as small, itchy, blister-like growths.
-The growths often occur along skin lines and folds, such as your hands, wrists, face, and neck.
-The rashes may ooze fluid and become scaly, crusted, or hard.
-Your skin may be sore, itchy, or dry, and your eyes may be swollen.
-This rash usually forms after you are around allergens, including foods.
-The rash may also appear if your body is exposed to too much heat, or if you wear rough clothing.
+- Atopic dermatitis causes small, itchy, blister-like growths along skin lines and folds.
+The growths may ooze fluid and become scaly, crusted, or hard.
+You may have sore, dry skin or swollen eyes.
+This rash usually forms after you are around an allergen, are overheated, or wear rough clothing.

-- Urticaria is also called hives.
-This rash appears suddenly as patches and raised areas of swollen skin or mucus membrane.
-The area may itch or feel like it is burning.
-Urticaria can be caused by allergens found in the air, such as pollen, dust mites, and animal dander.
-Contact with latex or certain foods may also cause urticaria.
-You may also get hives with a bee sting, being around smoke, or after having a blood transfusion.
+- Urticaria (hives) appears suddenly as patches and raised areas of swollen skin or mucus membrane.
+The area may itch or burn.
+Common causes include allergens, latex, certain foods, a bee sting, smoke, or a blood transfusion.